Fresh Radish Salad

 Many cultures throughout the world serve a small vegetable plate or course as a beginning to meals a little of this or that including everything from chopped roasted eggplant served with Pita to varieties of curries or pickled selections among what is available or common to the region.

-As for the Blue Cheese Dressing, I think it arrived with the invention of bottled dressing because real ‘Blue Cheese’ generally respected as an experience, was known as a wonderful cheese in which to try when the special occasion arrived, that is, if you could get past what it looked like, or smelled like as some said.
+As for the Blue Cheese Dressing, I think it arrived with the invention of bottled dressing because real ‘Blue Cheese’ was generally described as an experience.
+Known as a wonderful cheese in which to try when some special occasion presented itself then indicated if you could get past what it looked like, or smelled like.

 So while I’m reminiscing, let’s talk Caesar Salad.
 Now, the Caesar Salad was not one a person got at every restaurant topped with salmon or shrimp, or chicken.